Professor David Baker MA, MMus, MLS, PhD, MBA, FCILIP, FCMI, FRCO, FRSA

 Richard Brasier BMus(Hons), MMus (Orgelsolo), ARCO, LRAM, ATCL

-Richard Brasier enjoys a busy and far-reaching international career as a soloist, chamber musician, accompanist, animateur and teacher.
+Richard Brasier enjoys a busy and far-reaching international career as a soloist, teacher, chamber musician, accompanist, animateur, editor and recording artist.
 He is a graduate of the Royal Academy of Music in London, where he studied with David Titterington and Nicolas Kynaston.
-Aided by the Nicholas Danby Scholarship, he completed his studies with Johannes Geffert at the Hochschule für Musik und Tanz, Köln, graduating with the highest honors.
+Aided by the Nicholas Danby Scholarship, he continued with Johannes Geffert at the Hochschule für Musik und Tanz, Köln.
+Other important musical influences have included Anne Marsden Thomas and David Sanger.

 Gerard Brooks FRCO, MA(Oxon.), PGCE.